-- f.
-Parking Space & Drive Aisle Dimensions - i.
-All parking spaces and drive aisles must comply with the minimum dimensional standards shown in Table 11.2 (a), with the following exceptions: - a).
-Motorcycle and scooter parking stalls must measure at least four feet in width and eight feet in depth. - b).
-Mechanical Access parking is exempt from parking stall and drive aisle dimensional requirements. - c).
-When twenty (20) or more spaces are required, up to twenty percent (20%) of those spaces may be designed as parking for compact cars with the minimum stall length reduced to sixteen (16) feet and minimum stall width reduced to seven and one half (7.5) feet.
-Compact spaces must be clearly identified with a pavement marking and signage. - d).
-When the side of a parking space ABUTS a wall or other obstruction that is taller than six (6) inches, the width of the parking space must be increased by one foot.
+- iii).
+Sight lines needed by the driver of any vehicle entering or exiting the SITE. - f.
+Parking Space & Drive Aisle Dimensions - All parking spaces and drive aisles must comply with the minimum dimensional standards shown in Table 11.2 (a), with the following exceptions: - a).
+Motorcycle and scooter parking stalls must measure at least four (4) feet in width and eight (8) feet in depth. - b).
+Mechanical ACCESS parking is exempt from parking stall and drive aisle dimensional requirements. - c).
+When the side of a parking space ABUTS a wall or other obstruction that is taller than six (6) inches, the width of the parking space must be increased by one foot. - g.
+Accessibility - i.
+All parking spaces, LOTS, and STRUCTURES must comply with relevant State and Federal regulations for parking designed for persons with disabilities, including 521 CMR 300. - h.
+Lighting - i.
+All off-street parking must be provided with adequate light for USE at night in accordance with the provisions of §6.H.
+Outdoor Lighting. - i.
+SIGNage - i.
+All traffic control SIGNS must be installed in accordance with the Manual of Uniform Traffic Control Devices (MUTCD).

-g.
-Accessibility

-All parking spaces, Lots, and Structures must comply with relevant State and Federal regulations for parking designed for persons with disabilities, including 521 CMR 300.

-h.
-Lighting

-i.
-All off-street parking must be provided with adequate light for use at night in accordance with the provisions of §6.H.
-Outdoor Lighting.